StatementSwitchToExpressionSwitch

 The problem

-We’re trying to make switch statements simpler to understand at a glance.
-Misunderstanding the control flow of a switch block is a common source of bugs.
+We’re trying to make switches simpler to understand at a glance.
+Misunderstanding the control flow of a switch is a common source of bugs.

 Examples